 Analysis of communities and organizations as social systems, including examination of critical problems.
 Also examines intervention, change strategies, and skills that appear to be effective and how they can be applied.
 A service learning component may be included.

 Second of two courses with a person-in-environment focus.
 A socio-cultural perspective on human functioning and dysfunction within groups, organizations, communities and government.
-Examines human diversity in macro systems’ values, policies and goals and relates this knowledge to social work practice.
+Examines human diversity in macro systems’ values, policies and goals, and relates this knowledge to social work practice.

-Prerequisites: SW majors only; SW 350, SOC 306 or SOC 307; Corequisite: SW 455; Term: 1
+Prerequisites: SW majors only; MTH 100; SW 350; Co-requisite: SW 455; Term: 1

-The problem-solving process is further developed through examining specific systems-individual, family, group, community and organizations.
-Utilizing a team approach, students assess and evaluate theoretical intervention models.
+The problem-solving process is further developed through examining specific systems – individuals, families, groups, communities and organizations.
+Utilizing a client-system based approach; students assess and evaluate theoretical intervention models.
 Focus is on the middle and ending phases of the change process, as well as on ethical practice dilemmas.
 Macro system practice is emphasized.
-SW 450 must be re-taken if the student has not completed the entire field practicum, SW 455, within 12 months of completing SW 450, then SW 450 must be retaken.
+If a student has not completed the entire field practicum, SW 455, within 12 months of completing SW 450, then SW 450 must be retaken.

-Prerequisites: SW majors only; officially admitted to Field Education Program; MTH 100; SW 350; concurrent with SW 450, Term: 1, 2, 3
+Prerequisites: SW majors only; officially admitted to Field Education Program; MTH 100; SW 350; concurrent with SW 450; Term: 1, 2, 3